Securitisation Fundamentals

 Asset Analysis

-Agencies analyze historical performance, loss and prepayment expectations, concentration risks.
+Agencies analyse historical performance, loss and prepayment expectations, concentration risks.

 Structural Analysis